 - 1. Do not pack too many workers in a vehicle.
 Ideally there should just be two individuals in a pickup.
-If using buses have one individual per seat. - 2.
-If bringing workers in from another country or another part of the United States, consider quarantining them for up to 14 days.
+If using buses have one individual per seat. - If bringing workers in from another country or another part of the United States, consider quarantining them for up to 14 days following CDC and New Jersey DOH guidance.
 It is especially important if one in the group is showing symptoms.
+Consider taking the individual for treatment.